daattali/beautiful-jekyll/_posts/2021-10-19-backup-and-restore-vms-with-nakivo.md

 title: Backup and restore VMs with Nakivo
 DATE:
 subtitle: ''
 metadescription: Deploy Nakivo Backup and Replication to backup and restore virtual machines in your VMware vSphere environment.
+nobanner: "yes"
 ---
 Virtual machines protection and backup solutions are more important nowadays with the plethora of ransomware out there in the wild.
 [Nakivo Backup and Replication ](https://www.vxav.fr/2021-09-27-nakivo-backup-and-replication-for-vmware-and-more/)is an enterprise grade software solution that will protect your workloads against data loss, site failure and help with ransomware recovery.